Site icon Bhutan Homestay

 Begin your adventure with a visit to some of the cultural highlights and textile-related institutions in the capital, Thimphu.
 Continue your journey to Punakha and participate in a dyeing-workshop (with natural ingredients) held by Karma, a local textile expert.
 In Trongsa take a detour to Langthel to visit the nettle weaving places, its tradition revived by the NGO Tarayana.
 Arriving finally in Bumthang, you will learn about the changing practice of sheep wool production, the vital raw material for the renowned Bumthang yathra.
 Here a one-and-a-half day weaving workshop with local textile expert Rinzin Wangmo awaits you.
 A detour to Tang valley offers insights into previous traditions of local sheep rearing, and the chance to see traditional garments in a collection from a local noble family at Ogyen Choling palace.
 Finally, conclude your journey with a hike to Taktsang, the famous pilgrimage site in Paro.

-Participate in a dyeing workshop at Gatshotang, Punakha with Aum Karma.
+Learn about dyeing in Gatshotang, Punakha with Aum Karma.
 You will gain insights into a variety of plants, roots and other materials that have been used to dye the beautiful Bhutanese textiles.
 The ingredients are prepared on open fire as is the tradition in Bhutan.
-Aum Karma is a mine of information as well as a famous weaver – she also designed the wedding go of the 5th king.
+Aum Karma is a mine of information and an award winning designer.

 Weaving workshop